th!NK at the Flynndog in Burlington, VT!

 Volunteers could work with the students, help clean and prepare supplies, or help supervise the space during the "public draw" times.

 The project was inspired by a group called the Sumi Ink Club.
-Below are some videos and images associated with that group which will give you a better understanding of this project.
+Below is a video associated with that group.